Rules of style or Netiquette (network etiquette) are expected by communicating through class email lists, message boards and discussion rooms.

-Use courtesy and common sense in all your electronic communications.
+Use courtesy and common sense in all electronic communications

 - Consider what you write, as it’s a permanent record and can be retrieved easily.

-- When responding to another’s message, don’t quote back an entire message.
+- When responding to a message, don’t quote back an entire message.
 Delete the excess (

 snip) and make your comments at the very top before starting the quotes.